-From the year 2106 to 2026, the need for accountants is projected to grow a staggering 10 percent.
+From the year 2016 to 2026, the need for accountants is projected to grow a staggering 10 percent.
 Launching your own accounting business is a potentially lucrative opportunity.
-In an industry that is necessary for most businesses and individuals, earning income should come easily.
+In an industry that is necessary for most businesses and individuals, earning revenue should come easily.
 If you are thinking of building an accounting business or growing an existing one, it is important to accept all payment types.
 Being able to accommodate your accounting customers by providing credit card processing helps keep clients happier and increases your bottom line.

 With the advent of the internet and mobile smartphone technology, shopping online and completing transactions with the use of credit cards has become more popular than ever.
 When you have your own accounting business, sending invoices and collecting payments online will be essential.
 Competing with other accountants and firms near you requires you to provide clients with multiple methods to complete their payments.